 The Bench also ordered the Principal Secretary of the Environment & Forest Department to initiate an inquiry against the concerned DFO and submit it to the bench completing the same in 3 months.

-Links to Bare Acts Environmental Laws at LatestLaws.com-
+Links to Bare Acts Environmental Laws at LatestLaws.in-